bogdantimes/webex-status-bot/README.md

 To run functions, such as `Bot_AskStatuses`, `Bot_CheckStatuses`, on a regular basis, use the Google Apps Script triggers feature:
 ![img.png](img.png)

+Some functions require additional permissions.
+Run a desired function manually to explicitly give it permissions (one time operation).

 That's it!